machwerkphysiks-a11y/MACHWERK/README.md

 - cosmological edge cases
 - relational process dynamics (TRD)

-These **applications are deliberately not duplicated here**.
+These applications are **deliberately not duplicated here**.

-This repository provides the **ground truth** against which those applications can be reconstructed, verified, or rederived.
+This repository provides the **formal ground truth** against which those applications can be reconstructed, verified, or rederived.

 ---

 ## Intended Audience

+This repository is intended for:

 - theoretical physicists
 - mathematicians